open-telemetry/semantic-conventions/docs/database/database-spans.md

 **[6]:** If using a port other than the default port for this DBMS and if `server.address` is set.

-**[7]:** Should be collected by default only if there is sanitization that excludes sensitive information.
+**[7]:** SHOULD be collected by default only if there is sanitization that excludes sensitive information.

 **[8]:** Semantic conventions for individual database systems SHOULD document whether `network.peer.*` attributes are applicable.
 Network peer address and port are useful when the application interacts with individual database nodes directly.
 If a database operation involved multiple network calls (for example retries), the address of the last contacted node SHOULD be used.